AndyHarman-dev/ObjectManagerProject/README.md

 ### Controls
 - Click on object once to select it, or choose it in the outliner.
-- Clikc and hold object to move it around.
+- Click and hold object to move it around.

 ## Architecture Overview
 The code is organized into four modules, each encapsulating distinct behaviors that can function independently rather than being embedded within a single module.

+**GameSettings** (Settings Layer)
+This small modules contains a UObject that provides helper funciton to save specific types of data in config files.

 **ObjectManagerProjectModule** (Top-Level)
 This is the highest-level module, designed to manage objects and handle user interactions.
 In this solution, it is responsible for: